 - Provide a basic understanding of membrane structure and function, and basic principles of cell physiology, including cell composition and volume regulation, membrane potential, gated channels, and action potentials.

-- Describe how the cells in the body form major types of functional tissue, including epithelium, connective tissue, and muscle.
-Describe normal histology of human tissues.
+- Describe how the cells in the body form major types of functional tissue, including epithelium, connective tissue, and muscle, and describe normal histology of human tissues.

 - Describe the underlying molecular and cellular perturbations of certain human diseases and how these human diseases present clinically.